 Use Strong Passwords or Biometric Authentication

 Using your Windows 11 computer without a password?
 Doing so your device vulnerable to unauthorized access by people around you.
-So using a Strong password is essential step to secure your Windows 11 account.
+So using a Strong password is an essential step to secure your Windows 11 account.
 It’s recommended to set up sing in password or enable biometric access.

 - Press the Windows key + I to open the settings app